inspera/eslint-config-inspera/README.md

 # Working with existing/old/legacy code
-If another decent standard is in use, follow that.
+* If another decent standard is in use, follow that.
-If there is no obvious style present, consider refactoring to apply this style guide.
+* If there is no obvious style present, consider refactoring to apply this style guide.
+* Changes to make old code better comply with the main principles of this manifesto are always welcome, even though full refactoring may not be realistic.
+* Always leave files you have worked with in a better state than when you opened them.

 ## When refactoring:
 Refactor in separate commits, before making any functional changes.
-Always refactor at least one whole file at a time.
+Refactor whole files, not just the parts you are actually intending to change, functionally.
 Also refactor related files if the risk and the effort are low.

 # Practical usage and enforcement
 Use the ESLint config in this project to lint all code.

+To make the transition phase easier, we can downgrade some rules to warning level in individual repos or sub folders.

 ## Tooling and process
 All projects should have tooling in place that makes it easy to lint the code.
 Ideally, linting should be integrated with the unit testing.
 If the linter complains, the tests fail!